Ask a COVID-19 Question

 United Kingdom Country Information page.

-For the latest information with regards to COVID-19, please visit the U.K. Government’s webpage on Coronavirus (COVID-19): latest information and advice.
-The following steps may help reduce the possible spread of infection.
+For the latest information with regards to COVID-19, please visit the UK government’s webpage on Coronavirus (COVID-19): latest information and advice.

 - Current Outbreak of Coronavirus Disease 2019